adammakesfilm/gem-villagers-updated/README.md

 # Gem Villagers Updated

 This is a maintained version of the Gem Villagers for version 1.21+ as the Vanilla Tweaks team has chosen to no longer develop it.

+It does not use the original gems that the VT version did, instead it follows the style of the VT Wandering Trades Pack where each trade costs 1 emerald and the block your getting a mini version of, and you get 8 heads back.

 ## Vanilla Tweaks  Team:
 All credit for original development and artwork goes to the Vanilla Tweaks Team: